wolf81/Quest-old/README.md

 # QUEST

-Quest is a basic turn-based RPG.
+Quest is a 2-dimensional top-down RPG.
 The ruleset is inspired by Microlite20, with some changes.

+The game is turn-based, though this is only visible in combat.

 ## STATS